ah teaches graphic design (Sketchapalooza lecture)

 Workload

 A reminder that this course expects about 3-6 hours of work per week outside of class.
-You will be able to complete some of this work during lecture.
+You will be able to complete some of this work during lab times.

 If you ever have concerns with workload please email Andrew.